leonardinosaur/hcp_rs_fmri/README.md

 # Batch processing

 To process multiple datasets, use hcpExtractNetworks.
-This script sets-up output directories in $HOME and a .sh script that can be submitted to the grid engine for parallel processing.
+This script sets-up
+$HOME/extractjobs/ and a .sh script that can be submitted to the grid engine for parallel processing.
 An example usage:

 ~~~